Atiragram/wanted_api/README.md

 Create .env based on the .env.dist.

-Generate SSH keys by running these commands:

-Remember the passphrase you use for keys generation and past it to your .env file to the `JWT_PASSPHRASE` variable.
+Generate SSH keys by running these commands (Remember the passphrase you use for keys generation and past it to your .env file to the `JWT_PASSPHRASE` variable):

 ```bash
 mkdir -p config/jwt
 openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096